greenelab/deep-review/sections/03_categorize.md

 [@tag:Shin2016_cad_tl] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
-They concluded that networks as deep as 22 layers could be useful for 3D data, even though the size of training datasets was limited.
+They concluded that networks as deep as 22 layers could be useful for 3D data, despite the limited size of training datasets.
 However, they noted that choice of architecture, parameter setting, and model fine-tuning needed is very problem- and dataset-specific.
 Moreover, this type of task often depends on both lesion localization and appearance, which poses